Limit Models in Metric Abstract Elementary Classes: the Categorical case: Limits and Independence Notions

-\section{Smooth independence in MAECs.}
+\subsection{Smooth independence in MAECs.}

-In this section, also we define the notion of {\it smooth independence} for MAECs with CTP and AP, and state some of its properties.
-For a more complete analysis of this independence notion, see \cite{ViZa1,Za}.
+We define the notion of {\it smooth independence} for MAECs with CTP and AP, and state some of its properties.
+For a more complete analysis of this independence notion, see~\cite{ViZa1,Za}.
+In particular, our paper~\cite{ViZa1} contains proofs of the properties of both smooth independence and $\varepsilon$-splitting.
+We quote the results that appeared in~\cite{ViZa1} here since we need them for our proof in what remains of the paper.